niemasd/BISB-Website/README.md

 1. Download Niema's [BISB Publication Database](https://docs.google.com/spreadsheets/d/1RbLJXoj9RzbB1eTLc1yQyk25iXGIti0L-YVYxv1E4Ws) as a TSV file
 2. Run [publications_to_drupal_CSV.py](scripts/publications_to_drupal_CSV.py) to convert it to a CSV file compatible with Drupal's "Import CSV" function
-3. On the BISB website, delete all "Biblio" content nodes
+3. On the BISB website, delete all "Biblio" content nodes (e.g. via [this page](http://bioinformatics.ucsd.edu/admin/structure/views/view/biblio_delete?destination=/admin/structure/views))
 4. On the BISB website, go to "Configuration", then "Import CSV", specify "Content", then specify "Biblio", and upload the CSV you created

 # Updating the BISB Publication Database from PMIDs